Tuplanolla/dez/README.md

 The development of this project

 * started around 2018-05-01,
-* continues as of 2020-04-01 and
+* continues as of 2020-09-01 and
 * is expected to reach a usable state by 2022-05-01.

 Currently, the authors of this project are

-* Jukka Räbinä, who works on the `truffle` submodule in the Faculty of Information Technology at the University of Jyväskylä, and
+* Jukka Räbinä, who works on the `truffle` component at IQM Finland, and
-* Sampsa Kiiskinen, who works on all the other parts in the Faculty of Information Technology at the University of Jyväskylä.
+* Sampsa Kiiskinen, who works on all the other components in the Faculty of Information Technology at the University of Jyväskylä.

 Over the course of the project,

 * Sampsa Kiiskinen has been partially funded by
     * the Jane and Aatos Erkko Foundation grant 170015 and
+    * the University of Jyväskylä Graduate School and
 * Jukka Räbinä has been partially funded by
     * the Academy of Finland grants 259925, 260076 and 295897 and
     * the European Research Council advanced grant 320773.